Mt. Baker, 3 Day Ascent

 Day 3: Descend to Cars

-The thee day trip could take place on one of the following route:
+The three day trip could take place on one of the following routes:

 Easton Glacier – defined by gentle rising slopes and large expansive glaciers the Easton Glacier is one of the most moderate of all glacier routes in the range, making it an excellent choice for those new to glacier travel.
 All these factors that make it so appealing, also provide the climber with significant challenges.
 The climber will see and navigate their way around large crevasse features as large as Mt.
 Rainer or any other big mountain.
 This route also takes the climber by the Sherman Creator, a large steam vent.

-Squak Glacier - Begins at the same parking area at the Easton Glacier, however it takes a more direct route to the summit.
-Although this is shorter in milage than the easton, it has the same elevation gain.
-This steeper version of the south side trade route, asends a ridge line that begins in the trees and emerges at the toe of the glacier and Crag Camp where you will spend the night and get some training in on the nearby glacier.
-On your summit bid, you will pass udnder Sherman Peak and pass through the interface of the Squak and Easton Glacier.
+Squak Glacier - Begins at the same parking area as the Easton Glacier, however it takes a more direct route to the summit.
+Although this route is shorter in milage than the Easton, it has the same elevation gain.
+This steeper version of the south side trade route, ascends a ridge line that begins in the trees and emerges at the toe of the glacier and Crag Camp where you will spend the night and get some training in on the nearby glacier.
+On your summit bid, you will pass under Sherman Peak and pass through the interface of the Squak and Easton Glacier.
 Once on the Easton you will ascend the Roman wall on your way to the summit.